operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 - **operatorPackageName**: the Operator's package name which you want to remove from the cluster, e.g. memcached-operator.
 This is a required parameter.
 - **delete-all**: a boolean indicating to enable all the delete flags that are present.
 This is an optional field which will default to true if not provided.
+If set to true, it will enable all the delete flags to be true.
 If set to false, it will enable specific delete flags.
 - **delete-crds**: a boolean indicating to delete all owned CRDs and CRs.
-This is an optional field which will default to true if not provided.
-If set to false, owned CRDs and CRs will stay intact.
+This is an optional field which will default to false if not provided.
+If set to true, owned CRDs and CRs will be deleted.
 - **delete-operator-groups**: a boolean indicating to delete all operator groups.
-This is an optional field which will default to true if not provided.
-If set to false, operator groups will not be deleted.
+This is an optional field which will default to false if not provided.
+If set to true, operator groups will be deleted.

 ### Caveats